HAY

 Great use of space with beautiful imagery

-Clear categorisation of products in header menu
+Clear categorisation of products in the navigation menu

 Good indication that users need to find a supplier (they can’t buy products directly on the website)